hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 ![GreenLake API Clients](/img/greenlakeapiclients.png "GreenLake API Clients")

-Create a new API Client (hpedev-hackshack-terraform in the screen capture above), and make sure the Tenant Contributor and Tenant Owner roles are assigned on your space.
-Make note of the client id and the Issuer URL as shown in capture below.
+Create a new API Client (hpedev-hackshack-terraform in the screen capture above), and make sure the Tenant Contributor role is assigned on your space, better yet, create a new role from the default Tenant Contributor role for this API client access.
+Also take note of the client id and the Issuer URL as shown in capture below.

+> Notes: More details on GreenLake user roles can be found in the [GreenLake documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=a00092451en_us&page=GUID-328019F3-4305-4153-BD1A-B5E43D66FB1B.html).

 ![GreenLake Terraform API Client](/img/greenlaketerraformapiclient.png "GreenLake Terraform API Client")